Points of Order

 Photo of Jackie Baillie Jackie Baillie Labour

 On a point of order, Presiding Officer.
 My point is separate and relates to the points of order that Kenny Gibson and Bob Doris of the Scottish National Party raised earlier today.
-At First Minister's question time last week, Wendy Alexander asked Alex Salmond why the SNP was reviewing the central heating programme, with targeting the likely outcome.
+At First Minister's Question Time last week, Wendy Alexander asked Alex Salmond why the SNP was reviewing the central heating programme, with targeting the likely outcome.
 Alex Salmond made a truly valiant attempt to twist the facts by suggesting that targeting was not part of the review.

 I will point out the factual position to the Parliament—a full transcript of the relevant Local Government and Communities Committee meeting is of course available.
 Quote number 1 is from Stewart Maxwell, who said: